By John Preston

 Adult education, however, generally assumes Maslow’s hierarchy has been met—at least as far as ‘esteem’—and this is largely our experience with adult learning in the public sector.
 Nevertheless, this should never be taken for granted—but more on this later.

-At Ethos CRS, our learning development principles are solidly based on understanding and applying Bloom’s Taxonomy in a modern context.
+At Ethos CRS, our learning development principles are solidly based on understanding and applying Bloom’s Taxonomy in a way aligned with the modern world.

 An individual’s basic education gives them the capacity to recall, recognise and understand facts and information.
 At the next level, the individual cultivates the ability to apply these remembered concepts and ideas in their everyday work lives.